pranita28Dane/CRUD-Django/README.md

-# Project Title = Simple CRUD In PYTHON Using Django.
+# Project Title = Simple CRUD In Python Using Django.

 ## Project Description :